What is Blind and Vision Impaired Football?

 Cost of activity

-South Melbourne Football Club covers the participation fee for all participants
+Free.
+Blind Sports Australia covers the participation fee for all participants from ASC funding.

 Equipment and what to wear

 In competition, outfield players wear eye-shades to ensure equality across all players.
-Where required these will be provided by Australian Blind Football.
+Where required, these will be provided by Australian Blind Football but can be purchased through the Blinf Sports Australia online store.

 How to get involved